Are you looking for the best book for new dads? Look no further than these fifteen great reads for the guy who’ll be a dad any day now.

 An indispensable survival manual for guys entering the trenches of fatherhood, Be Prepared is loaded with one-of-a-kind insights, MacGyver-esque tips and tricks, and no-nonsense advice for mastering the first year as a dad.

-Dude, relax; you’re going to be fine.
-But it wouldn’t hurt to get a few pointers—a road map of what lies ahead.
+Dude, relax; you’re going to be okay.
+But it wouldn’t hurt to get a few pointers a road map of what lies ahead.
 That’s what this book is for.

-WHAT NEW DADS WILL LEARN FROM THIS BOOK: Expectant fathers and new dads will learn what the expecting mom is going through during each trimester, how you can be the best partner and dad-to-be, and how to immediately start bonding with baby.
+WHAT NEW DADS WILL LEARN FROM THIS BOOK: Expectant fathers and new dads will learn what the expecting mom is going through during each trimester, how you can be the best partner and dad-to-be, and how to immediately bond with baby.

-With this lighthearted, month-by-month instruction manual on the care and nurture of a pregnant wife—the main role of expectant dads—he’ll handle all the important milestones and topics: what not to say during the three phases of labor; what to buy, how many, and when; maintaining work-life balance; maintaining work-life-wife balance.
+With this lighthearted, month-by-month instruction manual on the care and nurture of a pregnant wife the primary role of expectant dad she’ll handle all the critical milestones and topics: what not to say during the three phases of labor; what to buy, how many, and when; maintaining work-life balance; maintaining work-life-wife balance.

 “Man vs. Child” is a funny, fresh take on the parenting guide, written from the dad’s perspective.